- •

 Finding your way to Alicudi ferry port

-The ferry terminal in Vulcano is situated near the main beach and is easily accessible from town, making it convenient for travelers.
+The ferry terminal in Vulcano is located near the main beach and village, easily accessible by foot from local accommodations and restaurants.
+Once you arrive in Vulcano, regular ferry connections to Alicudi are available.

 Exploring Vulcano